 You can also invoke this refactoring with the dedicated shortcut Ctrl+F6.

-This refactoring allows you to create a new method based on a selected code fragment.
+This refactoring allows you to create a new method based on the selected code fragment.
 ReSharper analyses the selected statements and detects variables that can be converted into method parameters or represent its return value.

 You can also invoke this refactoring with the dedicated shortcut Ctrl+Alt+M.

 Suppose that you want to extract the logic of calculating a discriminant to a separate method:

 This refactoring allows you to create a new field based on a selected expression, initialize it with the expression or from the constructor, and replace occurrences of the expression in the current type with references to the newly introduced field.

 You can also invoke this refactoring with the dedicated shortcut Ctrl+Alt+D.

 In the example below, we use this refactoring to replace two occurrences of the same string with a new private field and initialize it from the existing constructor:

 Introduce Namespace Alias

 This refactoring helps you create a namespace alias for a namespace usage and replace the currently selected usage or all usages in the current document with the alias.
 Depending on the selected usages, the namespace alias is declared in closest possible scope to the usages.

 In the example below, we use this refactoring to add a namespace alias for the